grafana/tracing-workshop-breakout/breakout-1-working-with-traces.md

 3. Select the Logs data source that you see (it’ll be named something like `grafanacloud-someorg-logs`):

 4. First change from the query builder to the the LogQL parser.
 Do this by selecting `Code` from the right-hand  side of the panel.
 Now use the log explorer to select all of the logs for the `tns/tns-app` job.
-You can do this either from `Log browser` dialogue and selecting the **requester** job, or by simply entering the following into the LogQL query line (`Enter a Loki query` edit field):
+You can do this either from `Label browser` dialogue and selecting the **requester** job, or by simply entering the following into the LogQL query line (`Enter a Loki query` edit field):

    ```
    {job="tns/tns-app"} | logfmt |= "traceID"